 Often debates turn into anger.
 As the group grows, this is getting more common.

 I’m aware that some people can campaign for better care using anger – but I’ve never been that person.
-I’ve always been quick to cry when I’m angry and that’s not a very persuasive place to start debating from.
+Passion, yes - anger where I see someone in front of me as lesser, no.

 In the Secret Community, we have one main rule which is that every post and comment has to be written in an overtly kind way.

 Passionate debate is fine but anger or contempt directed at someone isn’t.

 The reason for this emphasis on kindness is that I’m at the helm.
 I didn’t think for a moment that The Secret Community would end up this big but it has, and because I’m in charge, we’re going to have to do things my way.

 This means being kind, even when you disagree with who you’re debating with.
 Even if what they are saying is in your opinion, unsafe or disrespectful.
 Contact a mod by all means and we'll follow our procedure, we sometimes get in touch with trusts or universities and we have a policy for what to do if someone's letting us know they want to hurt or kill themselves (it happens).

 But don't start or engage in a fight about midwifery issues.